How to Find, Choose, & Use

 Substituting for galangal is difficult.
 Frozen galangal is the best choice if fresh is unavailable.
 Dried galangal (which is shelf-stable) is the next best option.

-Gingerserves a similar purpose in recipes, but does NOT have the same flavour profile (see “Need More Detail?” below).
+Gingerserves a similar purpose in recipes, but does NOT have the same flavour profile (see Substitution & Flavour note below for more details).

 Most prominent in Thai cooking, galangal is also used (often to a lesser degree) in other parts of Southeast Asia.